 Prince Harry makes contradictory choices that baffle observers.
 He craves privacy but writes a tell-all memoir.
 He left the royal family for independence but still fights to keep his prince title.
 He criticizes the institution but married into it knowing full well what that meant.

-Here's what most analyses miss: these aren't contradictions at all.
-They're the coherent logic of an Enneagram Type 6, the "Loyal Skeptic", whose entire worldview revolves around one question: Who can I actually trust?
+The contradictions dissolve once you understand the Enneagram Type 6, the "Loyal Skeptic" framework.
+His entire worldview rotates around a single question: Who can I actually trust?

 The 12-Year-Old Who Learned the World Isn't Safe